 The conservation staff works from a position of value.
-With input from the archivist, librarian or curator, it is decided where the value of an item lies.
-Materials may have historical, research, sentimental or monetary value and this decision forms the basis for the treatment program which is created for each item.
+With input from the archivist, librarian or curator, the value of an item is establixhed.
+Materials may have historical, research, display, sentimental or monetary value and this decision forms the basis for the treatment program which is created for each item.

 After the project has been completed, a conservator's report documents the condition of the item when received by the lab, what treatment it was given, and the materials that were used in the repair.
 One copy of the report is kept in the Conservation Lab files, one is returned to the archivist, and one copy is miniaturized and placed inside the book or with the item.
 Future conservators will then have documentation that will help them with their own repairs.